ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

 {: #vc_vcenterserveroverview-networking}

 The following networking components are ordered:
-*  10 Gbps dual public and private network uplinks.
+* 10 Gbps dual public and private network uplinks
-*  Three VLANs (Virtual LANs) - one public and two private.
+* Three VLANs (Virtual LANs) - one public and two private
-* (NSX-T only) One overlay network with a T1 and T0 router for potential east-west communication between local workloads that are connected to layer 2 (L2) networks.
+* One overlay network with a T1 and T0 router for potential east-west communication between local workloads that are connected to layer 2 (L2) networks.
 This network is deployed as a sample routing topology, which you can modify, build on, or remove.
-*  (NSX-V only) One VXLAN (Virtual eXtensible LAN) with DLR (Distributed Logical Router) for potential east-west communication between local workloads that are connected to layer 2 (L2) networks.
-The VXLAN is deployed as a sample routing topology, which you can modify, build on it, or remove it.
-You can also add security zones by attaching extra VXLANs to new logical interfaces on the DLR.
-*  VMware NSX Edge clusters (two):
+* Two VMware NSX Edge clusters:
    * One secure management service VMware NSX Edge cluster for outbound traffic for add-on services, which is deployed by IBM as part of the management networking typology.
 This edge cluster is used by add-on services such as Zerto, FortiGate® Virtual Appliance, and F5 BIG-IP® to communicate with external licensing and billing components.

       These edge nodes are named **service-edgeNN**.
 Do not modify or customize them.
 Otherwise, some of your add-on services might stop working."